-Baijnath Temple in Uttarakhand is actually a temple complex of more than 15 temples, dating back to the 9th-10th century.
-This experiential guide will talk about everything that is to know before you plan your visit.
+Baijnath Temple in Uttarakhand is a temple complex of more than 18 temples, dating back to the 9th-10th century.
+This experiential guide will talk about everything to know before you plan your visit.

-The state of Uttarakhand is known as Dev Bhoomi and it is indeed.
-Baijnath Temple is located in between the beautiful Himalayas in the Bageshwar district of Uttarakhand.
+The state of Uttarakhand is known as Dev Bhoomi, and it is indeed.
+Baijnath Temple is between the beautiful Himalayas in the Bageshwar district of Uttarakhand.

-For those who prefer this blog post in video, here’s it.
+Here’s it for those who prefer this blog post in video format.
 Note that the language of the video is Hindi with English subtitles.

 Baijnath Temple: Historical Journey

 In ancient times this place was known as Kartikeyapur.
-Its importance was further expanded when the Katyuri kings shifted their capital from Joshimath to Karthikeypur.
-Then a large number of Shiva devotees also migrated with the subjects and the Katyuri kings built the Baijnath temple complex here to make their demands and worship.
-However, the credit for the construction of all the temples built in the Himalayan region goes to the Katyuri kings only.
+Its importance expanded when the Katyuri kings shifted their capital from Joshimath to Karthikeypur.
+Then many Shiva devotees also migrated with the subjects, and the Katyuri kings built the Baijnath temple complex to make their demands and worship.
+However, the credit for constructing all the temples built in the Himalayan region goes to the Katyuri kings only.

 According to the researchers, it was built in 1150 AD.
 However, no concrete evidence has been found to prove this.
 The inscription of the temple also mentions its construction from the 9th-10th century.
-It has been preserved by the Archaeological Department of India.
+The Archaeological Department of India has preserved it.

 Structure of the Present-Day Temple Complex

 This temple built in the Nagara style gives a glimpse of Dravidian architecture.
-The Baijnath temple complex is a group of 18 large and small temples surrounded by mountains from all sides and offers an enchanting view to the tourists.
+The Baijnath temple complex comprises 18 large and small temples surrounded by mountains from all sides and offers an enchanting view to tourists.

-To reach the temple one has to use a sloping path which will end at the end of the river Gomati.
-Just in front of the complex is a pond called “Golden Mahaseer” which is part of the Gomati River (not the same as Gomti river flowing through Lucknow).
+To reach the temple, one has to use a sloping path that will end at the river Gomati.
+In front of the complex is a pond called “Golden Mahaseer,” part of the Gomati River (not the same as the Gomti river flowing through Lucknow).
 The golden-colored fishes swimming in it are the center of attraction.

-On entering, two stone inscriptions appear which reveal the general information related to the temple.
+On entering, two stone inscriptions appear, which reveal the general information related to the temple.
 Apart from Shiva temple, other temples include Kedareshwar, Lakshmi Narayana, Brahmani temple, etc. Statues of Surya, Brahma, Shiva, Ganesha, Parvati, Chandika, and Kubera Devas are adorned in the complex.
-Out of all the temples, only 2 temples are currently functioning.
-Among them is the temple of Lord Shiva and Goddess Parvati ji.
+Out of all the temples, only two temples are currently functioning.
+Among them is the temple of Lord Shiva and Goddess Parvati Ji.

-The main temple is dedicated to Baijnath, a form of Lord Shiva meaning “Lord of Vaidya”.
+The main deity in the Baijnath Temple is a form of Lord Shiva, “Lord of Vaidya.”
 An ancient Shivling is installed inside this temple, which is worshiped daily.

-I saw some movement near the Parvati Devi temple near it.
-Curiously, when we reached there, we saw that some local people are performing puja (worshipping) and the priest is chanting mantras.
+We saw some movement near the Parvati Devi temple near it.
+Curiously, when we reached there, we noticed that some local people were performing puja (worshipping), and the priest was chanting mantras.
 The entire complex was filled with such chants.
 On seeing this temple, I remembered the Hidimba Devi temple located in Manali as both of them have a similar building.

-After asking the old lady standing at the gate, I went inside for darshan and have been offered prasad.
-Inside, there is a statue of Goddess Parvati made of cystine stone which is adorned with 26 other miniature sculptures.
+After asking the old lady standing at the gate, we went inside for Darshan and offered prasad.
+Inside, there is a statue of Goddess Parvati made of cystine stone adorned with 26 other miniature sculptures.

 Popular Legends and Stories

-According to Hindu mythological beliefs, Lord Shiva and Parvati were married at the confluence of the Garuda Ganges and the Gomati River.
+According to Hindu mythological beliefs, Lord Shiva and Parvati were married at the Garuda Ganges and the Gomati River confluence.

 Some Mahapanditas also say that Ravana stayed at this place for a few days.
 Another belief is that it was built by a Brahmin woman and dedicated to Lord Shiva.

-Located at just 2 km from here, is the Kot Bhramari Temple, where it is said that Adi Guru Shankaracharya stayed here during his Badrinath visit.
+Located just 2 km from here is the Kot Bhramari Temple, where it is said that Adi Guru Shankaracharya stayed here during his Badrinath visit.

 Major Festivals and Darshan Time

-My hotel was 200 meters in front of the temple complex and the evening I arrived, I heard the sound of the bells of the temple clearly which urged me to see it from my balcony but the view looked a bit bleak.
-I decided, first thing in the morning is a visit to Baijnath temple.
+Our hotel was 200 meters in front of the temple complex, and the evening I arrived, I heard the sound of the bells of the temple clearly, which urged me to see it from my balcony, but the view looked a bit bleak.
+We decided to visit the Baijnath temple first thing in the morning.

 The Baijnath temple is open from sunrise to sunset.
 You can visit Darshan anytime and visit the temple complex.